Quizz1Cal/Learning-Java/README.md

 - Check my ANS for the Death Star Q 2017 Exam Q3
 - Fairly certain null==null works but never use for class instances
 - Clarify the points raised on last slide of Exceptions ('using exceptions' in particular)
-- Slide 37 of Patterns - RPGGame needs a constructor...?

 # OOP

 ## Four Principles

 ### Encapsulation
-- The hiding of data implementation by use of access modifiers and getter/setters, for security and clean, scalable code
+- The hiding of data implementation by use of access modifiers and getter/setters, for security and clean, scalable code.
+AKA Information hiding

 ### Data Abstraction
-- Breaking down a large system into smaller components - bottom-up implementation
+- Solving problems by creating abstract data types to represent problem components; achieved in OOP through classes, which represent data and actions.
+Bottom-up implementation

 ### Polymorphism
-The ability to represent an object in many forms; overriding, overloading, generics etc.
+The ability to represent an object in many forms; subtype (overriding, substitution), ad hoc (overloading), parametric (generics)

 ### Inheritance

+### Delegation???

 ## Other
 [Programming to the interface - see the comments by Bill the Lizard](https://stackoverflow.com/questions/383947/what-does-it-mean-to-program-to-an-interface)